-Arizona state law (A.R.S.
-13-3405) prohibits the possession, use, sale, or transportation of marijuana, which includes marijuana intended for medicinal use.
 As a recipient of Federal Title IV financial aid funding, Thunderbird must adhere to its designation as a drug-free campus.
 Violation of this designation could jeopardize the availability of Federal funding for students.

-The State of Arizona does not recognize the Medical Marijuana Registry Identification Card.
 Possession of a valid and appropriately held Medical Marijuana Registry Identification Card issued in a state which allows medicinal use does not authorize an individual to possess, use, or distribute marijuana in any school dormitory, on school-owned property or in any public area of the campus.
 On-campus residents who receive a valid Medical Marijuana Registry Identification Card during the term of their housing contract will no longer be eligible to live on-campus and may submit a request to the General Manager of Housing Services or his/her designee to be released from the contract without financial penalty.